AndrewLSimpson/Druck1001Example/readme.md

 # Druck Pace 1001 Example in C#
 Below is an example on connecting and recieving pressure data from a Druck Pace 1001 over ethernet, in C#.
-Please feel free to [buy me a coffee](https://www.buymeacoffee.com/andrewsimpsonuk) if this has been helpful!

 ## Libraries / References
 The Ivi.Visa reference is used